mosaicml/llm-foundry/examples/deeplab/README.md

 pip install -e ".[deeplab]"  # or pip install -e ".[deeplab-cpu]" if no NVIDIA GPU cd examples/deeplab
 # Note: mmcv-full is not in requirements.txt since it is difficult to install automatically
-# If you are not using the suggested docker image, install mmcv using the instructions at https://mmcv.readthedocs.io/en/latest/get_started/installation.html#install-with-pip
+# If you are not using the suggested docker image, install mmcv using the instructions at https://mmcv.readthedocs.io/en/latest/get_started/installation.html#install-with-pip (we use version 1.4.8)
 ```

 ---